pfusik/qoi-fu/README.md

 the ["Quite OK Image" (QOI)](https://github.com/phoboslab/qoi) format in the [Ć programming language](https://github.com/pfusik/cito).
-Ć can be automatically translated to pure C, C++, C#, Java, JavaScript, Python and Swift with no additional dependencies.
+Ć can be automatically translated to pure C, C++, C#, Java, JavaScript, Python, Swift and TypeScript with no additional dependencies.
 See the [transpiled](transpiled) directory for these translations.

 Included are plugins for: